Columbia Basin Trust Arts and Culture Grant Programs

 When is funding available?

 Generally, funding is approved on an annual basis by Columbia Basin Trust.
-Funding applications are adjudicated once a year for the CKCA funding programs.
-CKCA funding programs are usually launched toward the end of January, with application deadlines in March to fund projects starting in June of that same year.
+Funding applications are adjudicated once a year.
+CKCA funding programs are usually launched in January, with application deadlines in February or March to fund projects starting in June of that same year.
 Funding is not guaranteed; programs, policies, guidelines and eligibility criteria are subject to change until the time the programs are launched.

 I have an idea for an arts and culture project.
 How do I know if it is eligible for CKCA funding?

-Review the funding program information on this website to decide which program best fits your project idea.
-To be eligible for CKCA-managed grant programs, the primary emphasis of project proposals must be arts and culture.
+Review the funding program information here to decide which program best fits your project idea.
+To be eligible for CKCA grants, the primary emphasis of project proposal must be arts and culture.
 Projects cannot start until June 1 of the year in which you are applying.
-For further details about specific eligibility requirements, read the current Primary Funding Policies document.
-This document outlines general policies and guidelines applicable to all CKCA funding programs.
-Once you have read the policies and guidelines, review the application package for the program you are interested in for information specific to that program.
+For further details about eligibility requirements, read the Primary Funding Policies document, which outlines general policies and guidelines applicable to all CKCA programs.
+Once you have read this, also review the guidelines for the program you are interested in.

-I have read the funding brochure and I am not sure which program my project idea fits into.
+I have reviewed funding information online and I am not sure which program my project idea fits into.

 Do I have to be a resident within a certain geographical area to apply for CKCA funding?

 Yes.
-Applicants must be residents of the Columbia Basin Trust region.
+You must be a resident of the Columbia Basin Trust region.
 This area includes all communities within the area roughly bounded by Valemount, Revelstoke, Rossland, Creston, Sparwood and Golden.
-See our map for more details.
+See our map for details.

 How do I apply for funding?

-Complete and submit an application for the program you wish to apply for.
-Applications must be submitted prior to the appropriate funding deadline using the method outlined on the funding page.
+Complete and submit an online application for the program you wish to apply for before the appropriate funding deadline.

 How do I submit an application?